DV

 Strategy & risk

-MSTY tracks Strategy (MSTR) with a covered call approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index using a basket strategy.
+MSTY tracks Strategy (MSTR) with a covered call approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
+Beta is 2.5604 for MSTY and 0.59 for SCHD, indicating SCHD is less volatile relative to the market.

 Fund details